 Number two on the list is McCammon.

 (Drumroll please) The top safest and least crimes reported city in all of Idaho is Murtaugh.

 Although these are the ten safest cities, there are tons of other safe areas in Idaho, and most of Idaho has little crime as it is.
 The crime rate in the entire state of Idaho is as follows:

 Per 1000 residents, 19.59 (17.44 being property crimes and 2.16 violent).

 The national average for violent crimes is 3.8, which makes Idaho safer than the national average at 2.16.

-As you can see from the data above, Idaho is a safe state with crime a lot lower than the national average.
+As you can find from the data above, Idaho in comparison could be considered a safer state with crime a lot lower than the national average.
 Even the most highly populated and busiest cities in Idaho, such as Boise and Meridian, have lower crime rates than the national average.
 Boise has a population of over 218,000 people and is the most populated city in all of Idaho.
-Boise is safer than 25% of cities in the United States.
+Boise ranks safer than 25% of cities in the United States.
 Boise’s violent crime rate is slightly higher than the state’s average, coming in at 3.1, but is still lower than the nation’s average, 3.8.
 As for property crimes, Boise is again at a higher crime rate than the state’s average, being 22.81, but is still lower than the national average, which is 26.